anonymous-AAAI2026-submission/CALLM/README.md

-# 🧾 Judging by the Rules: Compliance-Aligned Framework for <br> Modern Slavery Statement Monitoring
+# 🧾 Judging by the Rules: Compliance-Aligned Framework for Modern Slavery Statement Monitoring

 ![CALLM](./img/CALLM.png)